robin-raymond/zax.io/namespacing.md

 ### Importing symbols into the global namespace

 By not specifying an importation declaration name, all symbols are imported into a global namespace (which can also be accessed through the `Module` implicit namespace).
+The language defines a default namespace named `Module`.
+The namespace is the root namespace for all types relative to any current namespace.

 ````zax
 // import all types and variables found in a module described by